pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 recurring scanning to work.
 The examples in this topic use Namespace Provisioner.
 For more information, see [Namespace Provisioner](..//namespace-provisioner/about.hbs.md).

-### <a id="example-template"></a>Example recurringimagevulnerabilityscan template
+### <a id="example-template"></a>Example RecurringImageVulnerabilityScan template

-The following sample template provides an explanation of the input variables for the `recurringimagevulnerabilityscan` CR.
+The following sample template provides an explanation of the input variables for the `RecurringImageVulnerabilityScan` CR.
 Use the Grype and Trivy samples in a namespace created by
 Namespace Provisioner in a simple environment.
 The Grype and Trivy examples are a subset of this template.
 Add additional configurations from this template to the Grype and Trivy samples for more advanced configurations.

 ```yaml